kerrishotts/pgday/2017/modern-javascript-and-phonegap/presentation.md

 <hr>

-&nbsp;\* **Note:** Not every ES2015+ feature can be transpiled effectively (if at all), such as proxies, shared memory, atomics, built-in subclassing, and tail call elimination.
-Also, most transpilers need [core-js](https://github.com/zloirock/core-js) to polyfill the standard library.
+&nbsp;\* **Note:** Not every ES2015+ feature can be transpiled effectively and to spec (if at all), such as proxies, shared memory, atomics, built-in subclassing, and tail call elimination.
+Also, most transpilers need to polyfill the standard library.
 \*\* Doesn't attempt to transform non-performant or non-trivial ES6 features; _also very young_

 ---